-Just near Elizabeth Quay, this park feels like you are in a quiet suburban garden in despite being in the thick of the city.
-There is an extensive jogging/cycling path as well as a variety of workout equipment.
+Just near Elizabeth Quay, this park feels like you’re in a quiet suburban garden despite being in the thick of the city.
+There’s an extensive jogging/cycling path as well as a variety of workout equipment.
 After you train head over to Green Room Espresso Lounge for your early caffeine hit.

 Workouts: Cycling, running, shoulder press, ab swing, ab twist, rowing.

-For those who like to get fit without knowing they are actually exercising, the Esplanade is the place for you.
-Swim laps in the ocean or in the new outdoor pools, have a crack at the rock wall, or ollie your way through the skate park.
-You can run, walk, cycle your way alongside the beach all the way out to Hillary’s.
+For those who like to get fit without knowing they’re actually exercising, the Esplanade is the place for you.
+Swim laps in the ocean or in the new outdoor pools (although this will cost ya), have a crack at the rock wall, or ollie your way through the skate park.
+You can run, walk, or cycle your way alongside the beach all the way out to Hillary’s.